miyeonyeon/MVCM.R/README.md

 # R codes for MVCM
-Converted MATLAB to R to apply estimation procedure for varying coefficient functions and smoothing individual functions.
+Converted MATLAB to R to apply the estimation procedure of [a multivariate varying coefficient model (MVCM)](https://doi.org/10.1214/12-AOS1045).

 ## R functions
-`MVCM_test` is a test code to implement Zhu's (2012) method of [a multivariate varying coefficient model (MVCM)](https://doi.org/10.1214/12-AOS1045).
+`MVCM_test` is a test code to implement Zhu's (2012) method of MVCM.
 - `MVCM_read`: read raw data and generate, arc length, standardized design and response matrices, and related dimension parameters.
 - `MVCM_lpks_wob`: read arc length, design and response matrices and generate optimal bandwidth for weighted least squares estimation.
 - `MVCM_lpks_wb1`: read arc length, design and response matrices, and optimal bandwidth and generate the estimated coefficient functions, their first derivatives, and fitted responses using weighted least squares estimation.